Collaboration Works Both Ways

 One final expectation

 Design, like all creative experiences, is a journey.
-It’s the process of translating an idea, either your own or someone else’s, into a clearly defined tangible.
+It’s the process of translating an idea, either your own or someone else’s, into a clearly defined, tangible outcome.

-Think of a design brief as a process roadmap.
-When we share our thoughts, on any aspect of that process, we have an opportunity to course correct and find better ways of working.
+Our design brief is a BrandMap.
+When we share our thoughts on any aspect of that process, we have an opportunity to course-correct and find better ways of working.
 And that ultimately makes our future journeys together easier to navigate.

 Until next time, this is Rick signing off.